Applicants must submit a completed PharmCAS application by the stated PharmCAS deadline.

 Regular Decision PharmCAS Application

-The deadline for submitting the PharmCAS application is March 1st.
-In addition to the online application and application fee, applicants are strongly encouraged to forward official transcripts from all colleges and universities attended to PharmCAS by the March 1st date.
+The deadline for submitting the PharmCAS application is May 1st each year.
+In addition to the online application and application fee, applicants are strongly encouraged to forward official transcripts from all colleges and universities attended to PharmCAS by the May 1st date.
 PharmCAS will not consider applications complete and will not begin the verification process until all official transcripts have been received.

 Students are encouraged to complete their PharmCAS applications early in the cycle.
 CPG will consider completed applications on a first-come, first-served basis until all seats are filled.